MicrosoftDocs/azure-media-services/media-services/latest/tracks-concept.md

 ### Using text tracks with locally produced media

-After you have produced a video locally and exported captions, you can upload those captions to the asset that contains your on-demand media.
+After you've produced a video locally and exported captions, you can upload those captions to the asset that contains your on-demand media.

 General workflow for using text tracks with locally produced text: